utrerf/robust_transfer_learning/README.md

-# Accelerating Transfer Learning with Robust Neural Nets
+# Adversarially-Trained Deep Nets Transfer Better

 This github repo contains the code used for the "Adversarially-Trained Deep Nets Transfer Better" paper